Posts

 If you get a dog from a shelter, it is better to visit the potential pet several times—dog curators very much welcome a responsible approach.
 Once the dog has gotten used to you, it will open up; you will better understand its character, and the adaptation process at home will be simplified.

 Many shelter dogs were previously domestic dogs.
-Usually, such animals return to home life quickly and without problems.
+Such animals usually return to home life quickly and without problems.

 A dog that grew up on the street may need behavior modification because it has probably experienced trauma.
 The good news is that dogs’ psyches are flexible, so working with a professional dog handler will solve problems.
 The main thing is to avoid using brute force or intimidation when training (this applies to any animal); otherwise, you will lose the dog’s trust.